ContainX/openstack4j/core-integration-test/README.md

 Important
 ---------
+* the tests work completely without setting the following environment variables.
+In which case the tapes are used in playback mode.
-* required parameters used for integration test are read from your system environment and they are similar to the ones the python openstack-client needs.
+* If you want to perform an integration test using another openstack instance you need to provide the following required parameters in your system environment.
+They are similar to the ones the python openstack-client needs.
 Make sure they are set or tests will be skipped.
-* attributes used:
+* attributes used: (incomplete)
 	* OS_AUTH_URL = ``` "http://<fqdn>:5000/v3" ```
 	* OS_USER_ID
 	* OS_USER_NAME